-What is hearing impairment?
+What is deafness or hearing loss?

-Types of hearing loss
+Types of deafness or hearing loss

-Diagnosing hearing impairment: universal newborn hearing screening
+Diagnosing deafness or hearing loss: universal newborn hearing screening

 All Australian states and territories have a universal newborn hearing screening program that aims to: